logo

 Learning is a Choice

-At every step, there is choice in learning.
+At every step, there are choices within learning.
 Every skill we teach is guided by the choices families make and by goals that families have chosen for their children.
 As a child grows and becomes more self-aware, their input is also important in choosing the goals of therapy, and we make every effort to provide these choices.
 As children grow and mature, they will choose to use one skill over another, when that skill helps them attain a valued goal.
-This is both important and healthy, as it allows a person to have agency, make choices and develop control over their life.
+This is both important and healthy, as it allows a person to have agency, to make choices and develop control over their life.
 This is our job as therapists: to teach skills that help people become their potential through their choices.
-Learning is indeed a choice.
+Within learning there are always choices and the potential for growth and independence.